-As a beginner travel blogger who had only been writing for about five months, and who is most definitely more of a hobbyist than a professional travel blogger, I was initially hesitant to attend the conference.
+As a beginner travel blogger who had only started a travel blog about five months before, and who is most definitely more of a hobbyist than a professional travel blogger, I was initially hesitant to attend the conference.
 But I wanted to visit Ireland anyway, so the conference gave me a good excuse to go the Emerald Isle (and to write up a post on What to See in Ireland in 7 Days and Tips for Traveling in Ireland).

 So what’s it like to be a first-timer at a TBEX?
 Should you go to TBEX if you are a travel blogger?
 Though I know others have different thoughts on the issue, here’s my takeaways after attending my first TBEX:

 If you’re worried that you won’t fit in at TBEX as a new blogger, don’t be.
 For one thing, you’ll be in good company.
 Many of the bloggers met had only been at it for a year or less (some hadn’t even yet picked travel blog name yet!), and I figure the majority had been blogging less than two years.
 Moreover, I found that even those that have more experience are universally friendly and approachable.
 So don’t avoid attending because you think you don’t belong.

 It’s everyone’s dream to make a living blogging from their laptop while traveling the world.
 While there definitely are people who’ve realized that dream at the conference (including many of the speakers), the hard truth is that blogging is not something you should do purely for economic reasons.